embersight/python-TCP-chat/README.md

 ## License and Authors

-tcp-python-chat is an open source project that is licensed.
+tcp-python-chatroom is an open source project that is licensed.
 See [`LICENSE.md`](LICENSE.md) for more information.

 The Names of all authors associated with this project are below: